Construction Manager vs. Project Manager: What Are The Main Differences?

 In some states, project managers might need a license to complete the building tasks, such as approving the building codes.
-PM-s usually also get a certificate related to project management.
-Although having a certification is optional, it helps them stand out in the highly competitive market.
+Project managers who want to work in the construction industry should get a certificate in construction project management.
+Although this is optional, upgrading their skills and knowledge through professional courses is always a plus.

-Just like the construction manager, the project manager, too, has to be a team player and a leader at the same time and hold high organizational skills.
+Just like the construction manager, the project manager also has to be a team player and a leader at the same time and hold high organizational skills.

 However, as they have more responsibilities on their shoulders, they also should have a list of other skills to ensure a technically sound and high-quality project in the end.
 Some of those skills include: